alkhateebali/Microservices.Net/README.md

 #.Net Microservice Project Template
 ## Overview
-This project is a microservice designed using modern .NET practices.
-It includes features such as CQRS, MediatR for handling commands and queries, event sourcing, and dependency injection.
-The project also includes comprehensive unit tests, API versioning, health checks, and authentication.
+This ongoing project involves developing a microservice based on Clean and Vertical Slice Architecture principles.
+It includes Dockerization, health checks, messaging service integration, and Kubernetes orchestration for scalable deployment.
+The goal is to establish a modular, maintainable architecture that optimizes development efficiency and ensures robust system reliability in environments.

 ## Architecture
 This architecture is inspired by **Clean and Vertical Slice Architecture** principles,